timjogorman/RicherEventDescription/guidelines.md

 refer to an entity at all*, will be referential.
 \end{itemize
 This idea that something must be referring to an entity is important.
-If a Verb+Object pair collectively constitute an event -- ``tell the truth'', ``take a bath'' -- then generally refers to an event alone.
-The exception -- complex typing instances like ``run a marathon'' or ``send a text'' in which the event also can be thought of as an entity -- are covered below.
+If a Verb+Object pair collectively constitute an event -- "tell the truth", "take a bath" -- then generally refers to an event alone.
+The exception -- complex typing instances like "run a marathon" or "send a text" in which the event also can be thought of as an entity -- are covered below.